cschleiden/immuts/readme.md

 immuts
 =====

 Type-safe, generic immutable datastructure for Typescript.
 Can be used as thin wrapper over `immutablejs` (or similar libraries) or on its own.

-## Motivation

-tbd
+Does not require manually setting JS paths `["a", "b", "c"]` but allows TS autocompleted drilldown.

 ## Usage